pragyadaga/todo-list/README.md

 3. Add features to the todo app:
     1. Ability to flag certain items
     2. Reorder the items present in the todo list
+    3. Filter by completed items vs show only incomplete items

 ### Author ###
 ##### [Pragya Daga](https://github.com/pragyadaga)